tarwn/lessthandot-hugo/blogs/content/posts/2009-08-30-ssms-tools-pack-something-every-sql-serv-2.md

   - ssms

 ---
-This post was already published yesterday, someone deleted it by mistake so I had to recreate it…sorry for that (and thanks for google cache :-))
+This post was already published yesterday, someone deleted it by mistake so I had to recreate it...sorry for that (and thanks for google cache :-))

 SSMS Tools PACK is an Add-In (Add-On) for Microsoft SQL Server Management Studio and Microsoft SQL Server Management Studio Express, this tool is developed by [Mladen Prajdić][1].